pinojs/pino-pretty/Readme.md

   translateTime: false, // --translateTime
   search: 'foo == `bar`', // --search
   ignore: 'pid,hostname', // --ignore
+  logParsers: undefined,
-  logParsers: undefined
+  lineBuilders: undefined
 }
 ```

 The `colorize` default follows
 [`chalk.supportsColor`](https://www.npmjs.com/package/chalk#chalksupportscolor).

-Note: the `logParsers` option does not correspond to a CLI argument.
-It is
+Note: the `logParsers` and `lineBuilders` options do not correspond to CLI arguments.
-available only for API usage, as described below.
+They are available only for API usage, as described below.

 #### log parsers